“Emotional regulation flows naturally when in the presence of someone we trust.”

 Who do I work with?

-I work with adults only—18 and older.
-I mainly see individual clients navigating relational or personal issues (ie: conflict, insecurity, breakups, attachment, infidelity, grief, communication issues, etc).
+I work with adults—18 and older—and see individuals, couples, and families navigating relational or personal issues (ie: conflict, insecurity, breakups, attachment, infidelity, grief, communication issues, etc).
 I specialize in helping you move toward more secure and sustainable relating.

 Please read the fine print: The majority of couples seeking counseling for communication, re-connection and intimacy issues do not meet insurances’ criteria for medical necessity and therefore will not be billable to insurance.
 Why?!
 Insurance companies will only cover services based on a diagnosis that they decide is medically necessary.
 While many insurance companies claim to cover couples/family counseling, they do so only if the "identified patient" who's insurance is being billed has a medical condition they recognize as legitimate.
 Additionally, couples/family counseling must be proven to be an evidence-based treatment for the identified condition.
 This means that in the great majority of cases, Tobi will only accept cash payment for couple/family therapy.